-Relationships and sex education: Relationships and sex education (RSE) in all secondary schools and relationships education in all primary schools are set to become compulsory in England and Wales from 2020, a change we helped lead the campaign for.
-However, we are concerned that carve-outs in the law permit schools to teach the subject in-line with the religious backgrounds of the pupils.
-For this reason, certain content – if it is covered at all – may be taught in ways that are homophobic, gender discriminatory, or that otherwise violate principles of human rights.
+Relationships and sex education: Relationships and sex education (RSE) in all secondary schools and relationships education in all primary schools became compulsory in England and Wales in 2020, a change for which we helped to lead the campaign.
+However, we are concerned that carve-outs in the law permit schools to teach the subject in line with the religious backgrounds of the pupils.
+For this reason, certain content – if it is covered at all – may be taught in ways that are homophobic, sex discriminatory, or that otherwise violate principles of human rights.
 The subject may also be inadequate in other ways – for example, by teaching abstinence-only education instead of teaching about contraception and abortion, or failing to deliver sufficiently inclusive relationships education that recognises and is accepting of same-sex families.

 Science: Concerns about the teaching of creationism, when they arise, also typically do so within faith schools.
 We do not think creationism or intelligent design should be taught as scientific theories, because they are not.

 What we’ve been doing

 - We have continually challenged discrimination by religious schools in admissions, employment, and school organisation.
 Currently we are leading the campaign against new 100% religiously selective voluntary aided faith schools in England.

 - This follows on from having successfully defeated a UK Government proposal to remove a 50% cap on religious selection in free schools in 2018.